hack2skill/intel-oneAPI/README.md

   <img src = "https://github.com/SneakyTurtIe/intel-oneAPI/assets/59119736/27cb8e80-2b6d-46d7-8490-7a7299c59e22">
 </p>

+The FOV of the car is located around the centre of the image in most of the times.
+The above image represents the same, where the obstacles such as cars and pedestrians are located at the centre of the image, hence we have a denser heatmap over there.

 ### Data Preprocessing
 To prepare the dataset for training, we utilized the preprocessing capabilities offered by Roboflow.
 The following preprocessing steps were applied to the images:

 - Auto-orientation of pixel data, including EXIF-orientation stripping.
-- Resizing the images to a resolution of 640x640 pixels using a stretch method.
+- Resizing the images to a resolution of 480x480 pixels using a stretch method.
+- Random brightness adjustment of the images within a range of -50% to +50%.
-- Random brightness adjustment of the images within a range of -26% to +26%.
+- Random brightness adjustment of the images within a range of -25% to +25%.
 - Random Gaussian blur with a variance between 0 and 2 pixels.
-- The application of salt and pepper noise to 2% of the pixels in the images.
+- The image noise to 10% of the pixels in the images.

 Before Preprocessing             |  After Preprocessing